Pocket K No. 30: Contributions of Agricultural Biotechnology in Alleviation of Poverty and Hunger

 Besides reduction in pesticide residues, biotech crops have potential to increase the nutritional value of foods and enhance human health in various ways:

 - Lower levels of infestation by insects reduces fungal and mycotoxin in maize.

 - Nutritionally enhanced rice for beta carotene, would provide an alternative source of vitamin A to save millions of children who go blind every year.

 - Biotech processes can reduce presence of toxic compounds - e.g. cyanide in cassava.

 Environmental Benefits of Biotech Crops

-- Cumulative reduction in pesticides usage – estimated 224,300 MT of active ingredients for the period 1996-2005.
+- Global cumulative reduction in pesticides usage is estimated at 671 million kg of active ingredients for the period 1996-2016.
 This has contributed to reduction of pesticide residue in foods and minimized impact on non-target organisms.

 Moving into the Future